f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Figure 1-3.
 Gmail uses Ajax to check the availability of usernames</span><br/>
     <span>The steps involved in this Ajax process would be similar to the following:</span><br/>
     <span>1.</span>
-    <span>The server outputs the HTML to create the web form, which asks for the neces‐</span>
+    <span>The server outputs the HTML to create the web form, which asks for the necessary</span>
-    <span>sary details, such as username, first name, last name, and email address.</span><br/>
+    <span> details, such as username, first name, last name, and email address.</span><br/>
     <span>2.</span>
     <span>At the same time, the server attaches some JavaScript to the HTML to monitor</span>
     <span>the username input box and check for two things: (a) whether some text has been</span>